-During a parent-child therapy session, the psychologist may narrate what she sees occuring in the parent-child relationship.
-This will help both parent and child gain a better understanding of their needs and how to appropriatly express them, in addition to understanding the parent-child relationship dynamic.
-Because the psychologist is "in the moment" with parents and children during these sessions, her interventions are "in the moment," as well, leading to immediate shifts in the parent-child relationship.
+During a parent-child therapy session, the psychologist may narrate what she sees occurring in the parent-child relationship.
+This will help both parent and child gain a better understanding of their needs and how to appropriately express them, in addition to understanding the parent-child relationship dynamic.
+Because the psychologist is "in the moment" with parents and children during these sessions, her interventions are "at the moment," as well, leading to immediate shifts in the parent-child relationship.

 What are Parenting Guidance Sessions?

-No matter what those parenting books say, there is no one size fits all to parenting.
+No matter what those parenting books say, there is no one-size-fits parenting.
 Parenting effectively means knowing and understanding your child's temperament and needs.
 It also means knowing who you are as a person and parent, and what outcome you want for your child and your family's future.

 Why is a School Observation a necessary beginning to therapy?

 An integral part of getting to know your child is having the opportunity to observe him at school.
 Similar to the workplace for an adult, preschool is where young children spend the majority of their days and weeks.
 It is important to understand what his experience is like where he spends most of his time.

 This is what I look for when I perform a school observation: